reprogrammer/faq/_posts/2013-09-21-how-can-i-browse-the-history-of-a-mercurial-repository-graphically.md

 ---
 layout: post-layout
-title: How can I browse the history of a mercurial repository graphically?
+title: How can I browse the history of a Mercurial repository graphically?
 tags:
 - mercurial
 ---